 On 16 November 2021, one of the largest dismantlement operations happened in Grande-Synthe.
 Approximately 1,200 persons were evacuated, during a substantial operation involving more than 300 police officers.
-NGOs stated that this large operation has led to placements in accommodations centres for all the persons involved, but under duress, and without any interpreter to inform them of the implication of this procedure.670
+NGOs stated that this large operation has led to placements in accommodations centres for all the persons involved, but under duress, and without any interpreter to inform them of the implication of this procedure.
+662

-On 30 November 2023, 1,244 persons were evacuated from camps in the North of France.671 Some NGOs denounced repressive action which did not take into account the wishes of the people and did not constitute a lasting solution.672
+Police operations sometimes involve a very large number of people.
+For example, on 30 November 2023, 1,244 persons were evacuated from camps in the North of France.
+663 Some NGOs denounced repressive action which did not take into account the wishes of the people and did not constitute a lasting solution.
+664

 In recent years, courts have also condemned the situation in Calais.
-In July 2017, the Council of State ruled that State deficiencies in Calais exposed migrants to degrading treatment and ordered the State to set up several arrangements for access to drinking water and sanitary facilities.673 In a report published in December 2018, the Ombudsman denounced a "degradation" of the health and social situation of migrants living in camps in the north of France, with "unprecedented violations of fundamental rights".674 On 21 June 2019, the Council of State ordered the northern prefecture of France to adopt important sanitary measures to support around 700 migrants living near a sport hall in the commune of Grande-Synthe.
-It demonstrated that both the inhumane living conditions of the migrants and the failure to act of the Government were a violation of the migrant's fundamental rights.675 Following the decision of the Council of State, the French prefect had 8 days to adopt numerous sanitary measures such as installing water points, showers and toilets, but also to provide information to migrants on their rights in a language they understand.
+In July 2017, the Council of State ruled that State deficiencies in Calais exposed migrants to degrading treatment and ordered the State to set up several arrangements for access to drinking water and sanitary facilities.
+In a report published in December 2018, the Ombudsperson denounced a "degradation" of the health and social situation of migrants living in camps in the north of France, with "unprecedented violations of fundamental rights".
+On 21 June 2019, the Council of State ordered the northern prefecture of France to adopt important sanitary measures to support around 700 migrants living near a sport hall in the commune of Grande-Synthe.
+The application for interim measures had been filed by 9 civil-society organisations and the commune of Grande-Synthe.
+It demonstrated that both the inhumane living conditions of the migrants and the failure to act of the Government were a violation of the migrant's fundamental rights.
+Following the decision of the Council of State, the French prefect had 8 days to adopt numerous sanitary measures such as installing water points, showers and toilets, but also to provide information to migrants on their rights in a language they understand.

-In 2022 and early 2023, actions by the authorities to limit the distribution of water or food have been observed, such as the blocking vehicle access to water and food distribution sites with equipment (rocks, etc.)676 and the limiting authorised distributions only to organisations funded by the State.677 However, these late limitations were considered illegal by the Administrative court in October 2022, a position reiterated in July 2023 (situation in Ouistreham),678 and October 2023 (situation in Paris)679.
+Since 2022, actions by the authorities to limit the distribution of water or food have been observed, such as the blocking vehicle access to water and food distribution sites with equipment (rocks, etc.) and the limiting authorised distributions only to organisations funded by the State.
+However, these late